taciano-perez/iimperialism/docs/PICTURES.md

 ### Issue: Image has wrong colors
 **Cause:** Copying wrong bytes from each row's data.
 **Solution:** Ensure you're copying all WISEMAN_WIDTH bytes starting from the correct offset.

+### Issue: Existing line changes color when drawing with x_offset
+**Cause:** Apple II HGR bit 7 controls the color phase for the byte.
+If a shifted draw overwrites bit 7 on a partially covered edge byte, existing pixels in that byte can change artifact color.
+**Solution:** Preserve bit 7 on the first and trailing edge bytes when `x_offset != 0`.
+Fully covered interior image bytes can use the image data's bit 7.

 ### Issue: Image appears as random lines
 **Cause:** Incorrect row width or data pointer advancement.